A craft event for families and children to enjoy on Halloween

 2. What is Halloween, even Japanese people don't know?
 Ancient Celtic history

-~The background of how the pumpkin became a symbol~
+~The background behind how the pumpkin became a symbol~

 5. Differences between European and American Halloween: Religion and Commerce

-~The difference between religious roots and being a commercial event~
+~The difference between religious roots and commercial events~

 6. How to learn about the cultural meaning of Halloween as a family